open-telemetry/opentelemetry-dotnet-instrumentation/docs/config.md

 | `OTEL_TRACES_EXPORTER` | Traces exporter to be used.
 The value can be one of the following: `zipkin`, `jaeger`, `otlp`, `none`. | `otlp` |

 ### Jaeger
-To enable the Jaeger exporter, set `OTEL_TRACES_EXPORTER=jaeger`.
-To customize the Jaeger exporter via environment variables, see the [Jaeger exporter documentation](https://github.com/open-telemetry/opentelemetry-dotnet/tree/core-1.2.0/src/OpenTelemetry.Exporter.Jaeger#environment-variables).
+To enable the Jaeger exporter, set the `OTEL_TRACES_EXPORTER` environment variable to `jaeger`.
+To customize the Jaeger exporter using environment variables, see the [Jaeger exporter documentation](https://github.com/open-telemetry/opentelemetry-dotnet/tree/core-1.2.0/src/OpenTelemetry.Exporter.Jaeger#environment-variables).

 ### OTLP
-To enable the OTLP exporter, set `OTEL_TRACES_EXPORTER=otlp`.
-To customize the OTLP exporter via environment variables, see the [OTLP exporter documentation](https://github.com/open-telemetry/opentelemetry-dotnet/tree/core-1.2.0/src/OpenTelemetry.Exporter.OpenTelemetryProtocol#environment-variables).
+To enable the OTLP exporter, set the `OTEL_TRACES_EXPORTER` environment variable to `otlp`.
+To customize the OTLP exporter using environment variables, see the [OTLP exporter documentation](https://github.com/open-telemetry/opentelemetry-dotnet/tree/core-1.2.0/src/OpenTelemetry.Exporter.OpenTelemetryProtocol#environment-variables).

 The OpenTelemetry .NET Automatic Instrumentation also supports the following environment variables for the OTLP exporter: